astuder/epc901/README.md

 In addition to the image sensor and related passives, the breakout board also integrates an ADC.
 Footprint and firmware are compatible with [Texas Instruments ADCS7476](https://www.ti.com/product/ADCS7476) and [Analog Devices AD7476](https://www.analog.com/en/products/ad7476.html) which are 1 MSPS 12-bit ADCs with SPI-like interface.

+The PCB can be ordered from OSH Park using this [link](https://oshpark.com/shared_projects/5eUl3QVW).

 ### Connector pinout

 Pin|Function|Comment